scyth/go-webproject/README.md

 ### Features

-* text/template package from standard go library is used
+* html/template package from standard go library is used, for consistency and security reasons.
-* template caching is in place
+* template caching is in place.
-* (optional) on the fly template reloading without need to restart the service
+* (optional) on the fly template reloading without need to restart the service.
-* (optional) integrated mux package from gorilla project for advanced routing and easier request handling
+* (optional) integrated mux package from gorilla project for advanced routing and easier request handling.
-* integrated sessions package from gorilla project for session management
+* integrated sessions package from gorilla project for session management.
-* external configuration file for server and app settings
+* external configuration file for server and app settings.

 ### References